Kent State shootings: Aftermath and long-term effects

-A Gallup Poll taken the day after the shootings reportedly showed that 58 percent of respondents blamed the students, 11 percent blamed the National Guard, and 31 percent expressed no opinion.
+A Gallup poll taken the day after the shootings reportedly showed that 58 percent of respondents blamed the students, 11 percent blamed the National Guard, and 31 percent expressed no opinion.
 However, there was wide discussion as to whether these were legally justified shootings of American citizens, and whether the protests or the decisions to ban them were constitutional.
 These debates further galvanized uncommitted opinions through the terms of the discourse.
 The term "massacre" was applied to the shootings by some individuals and media sources, as it had been used for the Boston Massacre of 1770, in which five were killed and several more wounded.

 In a speech at Kent State University to mark the 49th anniversary of the shootings, guest speaker Bob Woodward revealed a 1971 recording of Richard Nixon discussing the Attica Prison riot, in which he compared the uprising to the shootings at Kent State and considered that they might have a "salutary effect" on his administration.
-Woodward labelled the previously-unheard remarks "chilling" and among the "most outrageous" of the President's statements.
+Woodward labelled the previously unheard remarks "chilling" and among the "most outrageous" of the President's statements.

-Students from Kent State and other universities often got a hostile reaction upon returning home.
+Students from Kent State and other universities often received a hostile reaction upon returning home.
 Some were told that more students should have been killed to teach student protesters a lesson; some students were disowned by their families.

-On May 14, ten days after the Kent State shootings, two students were killed (and 12 wounded) by police at Jackson State University, a historically black university ("HBCU"), in Jackson, Mississippi, under similar circumstances – the Jackson State killings – but that event did not arouse the same nationwide attention as the Kent State shootings.
+On May 14, ten days after the Kent State shootings, two students were killed (and 12 wounded) by police at Jackson State University, a historically black university, in Jackson, Mississippi, under similar circumstances – the Jackson State killings – but that event did not arouse the same nationwide attention as the Kent State shootings.

 On June 13, 1970, as a consequence of the killings of protesting students at Kent State and Jackson State, President Nixon established the President's Commission on Campus Unrest, known as the Scranton Commission, which he charged to study the dissent, disorder, and violence breaking out on college and university campuses across the nation.

 The Commission issued its findings in a September 1970 report that concluded that the Ohio National Guard shootings on May 4, 1970, were unjustified.
 The report said:

 Even if the guardsmen faced danger, it was not a danger that called for lethal force.
 The 61 shots by 28 guardsmen certainly cannot be justified.
 Apparently, no order to fire was given, and there was inadequate fire control discipline on Blanket Hill.
 The Kent State tragedy must mark the last time that, as a matter of course, loaded rifles are issued to guardsmen confronting student demonstrators.